microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 Performance marks can be used in the following ways:

-- All marks from all contexts are send as telemetry events.
-That allows to aggregate any of them and to learn how long things take in the "real world"
+- All marks from all contexts are sent as telemetry events.
+That allows you to aggregate any of them and to learn how long things take in the "real world"

 - All marks from all contexts are listed in the "Startup Performance"-editor.
-They are formatted so that you can copy-paste them into Excel and they include _name_, the absolute _timestamp_ (unix epoch), the _delta_ from the previous marks, and the _total_ time since the time origin
+They are formatted so that you can copy-paste them into Excel and they include the _name_, the absolute _timestamp_ (unix epoch), the _delta_ from the previous marks, and the _total_ time since the time origin

 <img width="578" alt="Screenshot 2022-09-14 at 09 07 21" src="https://user-images.githubusercontent.com/1794099/190085435-2c60c873-49b8-4776-ab6e-f3aa747abb99.png">